 Also note that even if you are writing SEO content, always remember that the copy isn’t all about keywords.
 Speak to and write for readers, not just for search engine crawlers.
 (Here’s a refresher on SEO: What is SEO?
 A get started guide.)

 Use the Words Your Target Audience Uses

 When connecting with readers, use words that directly speak to them.
 Talk to them using the words they use.

-One of the most important website content writing tips is to not use jargon, industry slang, or any other type of terminology your target audience may not understand or use.
+One of the most important landing page content tips is to not use jargon, industry slang, or any other type of terminology your target audience may not understand or use.
 Speak to them in the language they know and use.

 For example, Squarespace may confuse an audience by using jargon-filled copy that says, “Our tool is hosted on a CDN network and helps you customize CSS and use Typekit Fonts without embedding font kits.”
 But they can connect with readers by saying, “Our tools help you make a beautiful website.”

 One of our content writing tips doesn’t have to do with words.
 It has to do with the way words are displayed.

 In good online copy, the formatting of the text is just as important as the phrasing.
 The copy needs to be formatted in a way that makes it easy for readers to scan and find the information they need in a few seconds.
 (Formatting can even help by boosting landing pages and blog posts in search.)

 Great copy is formatted using a combination of:

 - Font formatting such as bolding and underlining